The Big Question: What is a Paralegal?

 Is the paralegal world right for you?

-If you’ve read this far you probably fancy yourself as a paralegal, or maybe you’re already one (or maybe you’ve just finished watching Suits).
+If you’ve read this far you probably fancy yourself as a paralegal, or maybe you’re already one.
 Either way, there’s some definite skills that employers are looking for their paralegals to have:

 - Good communication skills – Paralegals work all sorts of people, such as clients, lawyers and judges, so it’s essential that you are able to communicate well.